fujaba/fulibScenarios/docs/language/basics.md

 ## Headlines

-A scenario starts with a header line, like '\# Basics' at the top.
+A scenario starts with a header line, like '\# My First Scenario' in the following example.
 The header line becomes the name of the test method in the Java code.
 You may have multiple scenarios in one file.
 Each header line starts a new test method, or 'scenario'.
-Keep in mind that you cannot access objects from another scenario.

 ```markdown
 # My First Scenario